TommasoBrumani/TommasoBrumani/README.md

 💼 <b>Work Experience:</b>

+* `Master's Thesis Worker - Data Science` @ [`Ericsson`](https://www.ericsson.com/) : autonomously developed a microservices-based anomaly detection system for time series data over the span of 6 months.
+Performed data cleaning and feature engineering over a dataset of 4K+ time series, and selected and tuned several algorithms for the purpose of anomaly detection.

 * `Backend Developer` @ [`SorintLab`](https://www.sorint.com/) : worked for 1 year as a part-time developer, maintainer, and pipeline administrator on an internal application for reserving office spaces in various offices worldwide.

 🔨 <b>Most Interesting Projects:</b>

+* [`Complex Networks Exercises`](https://github.com/TommasoBrumani/complex-networks-exercises) : a series of exercises on the topic of complex networks, exploring various kinds of network analysis algorithms and operations.
+Assignment for a Complex Networks course.
+* [`Reinforcement Learning Exercises`](https://github.com/TommasoBrumani/reinforcement-learning-exercises) : a series of exercises implementing various kinds of reinforcement learning algorithms.
+Assignment for a Reinforcement Learning Course.
 * [`ANN for Multivariate Time Series Forecasting`](https://github.com/TommasoBrumani/multivariate-time-series-forecasting) : a deep learning model used to predict a multivariate time series.
 Group assignment for an Artificial Neural Networks and Deep Learning course.
 * [`ANN for Leaf Image Classification`](https://github.com/TommasoBrumani/leaf-classificator) : a deep learning model used to classify images of leaves.
 Group assignment for an Artificial Neural Networks and Deep Learning course.
 * [`Recommender System for Movie Recommendations`](https://github.com/TommasoBrumani/movie-recommender-system) : a repository containing multiple versions of hybrid recommender models to optimize the recommendation of movies to specific users.
 Base recommender models were already provided.
 Group assignment for a Recommender Systems course.